A Walter Ulric Story

 “Some call it ‘Hell’,” I replied.

-“Uncle Jimmy,” I replied, swivelling around.
+“Uncle Jimmy,” I replied, swivelling around on my stool.

 “Here and there,” I replied.